cmeerbeek/splunk-addon-octopus-deploy/README.md

 The Splunk Add-On for Octopus contains three apps:
 - TA-Octopus-Idx > Contains index configuration and index-time configurations
+- TA-OctopusNT-Fwd > Contains all the inputs which retrieve the data if you run Splunk on Windows
-- TA-Octopus-Fwd > Contains all the inputs which retrieve the data
+- TA-OctopusNIX-Fwd > Contains all the inputs which retrieve the data if you run Splunk on NIX-systems
 - TA-Octopus-Sh > Contains all search-time configurations

 Installation of the apps can be done using the Splunk UI as explained below.
 If you have an index cluster please install TA-Octopus-Idx using the following instructions on [Splunk Docs](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/Manageappdeployment).
 For search-head cluster please install TA-Octopus-Sh using the following instruction on [Splunk Docs](http://docs.splunk.com/Documentation/Splunk/6.5.1/DistSearch/PropagateSHCconfigurationchanges).